wawo00/DOC_UPSDK_EN/source/Cocos2d-X_Cpp/cpp01_2_help_ec.md

 ### Ⅷ.Demo Project
-To help you integrate ads SDK easier and faster, here we provide you a simple [Demo Project ](https://github.com/AvidlyGit/AdSdkDemo-Studio "Demo project")。
+To help you integrate ads SDK easier and faster, here we provide you a simple [Demo Project ](https://github.com/AvidlyGit/AdSdkDemo-Studio "Demo project").